freebsdgirl/kirishima-home-ai/architecture.md

 ---

-## **5️⃣ Home Assistant Configuration Management**
-✅ **AI managing HA configuration is planned for future implementation.**
-✅ **Home Assistant is moving away from YAML, which may affect AI control methods.**
-✅ **User will investigate the `.config` directory inside HA to determine how configuration is stored.**
-✅ **If YAML remains, AI can modify files directly; if HA shifts to UI-based settings, AI will need API-driven configuration changes.**

----

-## **6️⃣ AI-Driven Automation Learning & Refinement**
-✅ **AI detects patterns via InfluxDB logs and suggests automation rules.**
-✅ **AI only modifies automations it originally created unless explicitly told otherwise.**
-✅ **AI confirms major behavior shifts before adjusting automations.**
-✅ **Rejected automations (and reasons) are stored to refine future suggestions.**

----

 ## **📦 Rack & Power Planning**
 - **User is setting up a permanent rack mount system.**
 - **Plan:** 4U enclosure for AI server, rack-mountable UPS, and PoE switch.